servisbot/documentation/timeline-markup.md

     A static Google Maps component
-    Plots a pin on the map based on coordinates Requires a Google API key to be based into Servisbot Messenger in the Servisbot.init() function
+    Plots a pin on the map based on coordinates Requires a Google API key to be based into ServisBOT Messenger in the ServisBOT.init() function

 The parameters for StaticMap are: description	(string) the description to be associated with the map e.g. the address